casualcore/casual/documentation/tutorials/operations/README.md

 casual/example/work                                          example   D  join          -         -  1  0  0.000  0.000  0.000  0  0.000   0   0  -
 ```

-Remember: you can use `casual service --legend list-services` to explain the columns of the output.
+Remember: you can use `casual service --legend --list-services` to explain the columns of the output.

 #### 4.2.1 Calling services from the CLI